yemanbh/Image-Preparation-for-Machine-Learning-and-Visualization-GUI-using-PyQt/README.md

 # Image Preparation for Machine Learning
-This software contains the most commonly used image preprocessing (histogram matching, histogram qualization, normalization), Patch extraction ( 2D, 2,5D, 3D) and augmentation techniques to apply machine learning and deep learning in amedical image taking into consideration different ground truth types.
-It has also a visualzation tool to visualize 2D and 3D images.
+This GUI contains the commonly used image preprocessing techniques in machine learning and deep learning in medical image taking into consideration different ground truth types.
+The input can be 2D and 3D images.
+**Intnsity matching:**
+.
+Histogram matching
+.
+Histogram qualization and
+.
+Intensity normalization

+**Patch extraction:**
+.
+2D
+.
+2.5D and
+.
+3D

+**Data augmentation techniques:**
+.
+Flipping
+.
+Rotation

 ## Libraries Used
 The code has been tested with the following configuration